 Continued rise of container is a given.
 The whole cloud system will be designed around the use of containers, as well as allowing containers to scale.
 Containers also increase virtual machine count by more than 3 times in any given server, which will delay hardware purchases by the giant cloud providers.

-According to Rightscale’s 2016 State of the Cloud Survey, overall Docker adoption more than doubles to 27% vs. 13% in 2015; and another 35% have plans to use Docker.
-There are currently over 400,000 registered users on Docker Hub.
+According to Rightscale’s 2020 State of the Cloud Survey, Overall, Docker container adoption has increased to 57%,.
+Meanwhile, 66% of enterprises utilize Docker.
+There are currently over 5 million users registered users on Docker Hub.